Fertility subsidy program

 ART does not include treatments in which only sperm is handled, such as with intrauterine insemination, or procedures where a patient takes medication to stimulate oocyte production without the intention of having the oocytes retrieved.

-Do I need to be patient of Newfoundland and Labrador Fertility Services (NLFS) to receive the fertility subsidy?
+Do I need to be patient of Newfoundland and Labrador Fertility Services (NLFS) to receive the Fertility subsidy?

 Yes.
 Please speak with your family physician, specialist, or nurse practitioner regarding a referral to NLFS.
 Your consultation can be scheduled in-person or via telehealth.